daronphang/programming-resources/networking/certificates/CA.md

 ## Certificate Authority (CA)

 A website wants to communicate with you securely.
 In order to prove its identity and make sure it is not an attacker, you must have the server's public key.
-However, you can't store all keys from all websites, and the solution is CA.
+However, just receiving a public key alone does not guarantee that it is indeed owned by the correct remote subject. **Man-in-the-middle attackers** can manipulate networks to serve their own keys, thereby compromising any communication.
+Also, you can't store all keys from all websites, and the solution is CA.

 A CA is a trusted organization that can issue a **digital certificate** i.e. GlobalSign, DigiCert, GoDaddy.
 TLS/SSL makes a connection secure by validating SSL/TLS certificate.
 Digital certificates are data files used to cryptographically link an entity with a public key.
 A digital certificate provides: